Devnels/MY-PROJECTS/README.md

 ## Technologies Used

-* _html_
+* _Html_
 * _Css_
 * _Bootstrap 4.5.3_
 * _Git_

 ## Description

-_This is just a landing page, it is not functional but you can go through varios sections of the page_
+ _This is a landing page for college apllication portal, it is not functional but you can go through various sections of the page_

-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this application depends on?
-We recommend deleting the project from your desktop, re-cloning the project from GitHub, and writing down all the steps necessary to get the project working again.}_

 ## Known Bugs